brutus/bash-slugify/README.md

 It slugifies strings.
 In your BASH.

-I need to clean filenames — like uploaded images and the like — regularly and this helps me automate it.
+I need to clean filenames — like uploaded images — regularly and this helps me automate it.

 ## What's happening?